koenzijlstra/PowderGuru_2_Retry/README.md

 # PowderGuru

 #Short:
-App that lets users search for cities and returns (ski) weather forecast for the next day.
+App that lets users search for a city and returns (ski) weather forecast for the next day.

 #Long:
 On the launcer activity (login) Powder guru lets user log in with his email and password.
 When the user does not have an account yet,